 An effective sales process is:

-Buyers are more motivated to buy, better educated, and have more possibilities than ever before.
+Buyers are more motivated to buy, are better educated, and have more possibilities than ever before.
 Successful companies are aligning their sales process based on changing customer buying behavior.

 To be successful, all stakeholders need to understand each stage and aspect of your sales process well.